-University Supervisor Evaluation # Cooperating Teacher Evaluation: Mid-Term Final

-Intern's Name: Date:

-Mentoring Teacher: School:

-Subject: Grade Level:

-Below is a brief descriptor for each of the ratings.
-Full descriptors can be found on page 60 of the internship syllabus.

-Ratings:

-4 Distinguished Intern consistently demonstrates multiple indicators of the competency with a high degree of knowledge and skill beyond what one would expect of an intern at the initial level of certification.
+Unive Coope ersity Supervisor Evaluation # erating Teacher Evaluation: Mid-Term Final Intern's Na ame: Date: Mentoring Teacher: School: Subject: Grade Level: a brief descriptor p syllabus. for each of the ratings.
+Full descriptors can be found on page 60 of the Ratings: 4 Distinguished Intern consistently demonstrates multiple indicators of the competency with a high degree of knowledge and skill beyond what one would expect of an intern at the initial level of certification.
 3 Proficient Intern consistently demonstrates multiple indicators of the competency with the degree of knowledge and skill expected of the intern at the initial level of certification.
-2 Basic Intern may demonstrate some of the indicator inconsistent or incomplete.
-Intern may demonstrate some of the indicators, but performance is sometimes inconsistent or incomplete.
-1 Unacceptable Intern provides little or no evidence of understanding or demonstration of the indicators of the competency.
+2 Basic Intern may demonstrate some of the indicators, but performance is sometimes inconsistent or incomplete.

+Intern provides little or no evidence of understanding or demonstration of the indicators of the competency.